brendanhalstead/ai-progress-rates/MODEL_EXPLANATION.md

 1.  **Inputs**: The model takes time-series data for human labor, AI labor (in human-equivalents), and compute resources (for experiments and training).
 2.  **Production Functions**: A series of nested Constant Elasticity of Substitution (CES) production functions combine these inputs to produce rates of change.
-3.  **Research Stock**: A new state variable, "research stock," represents the accumulated knowledge and algorithmic sophistication.
+3.  **Research Stock**: A core state variable representing accumulated knowledge and algorithmic sophistication.
 This stock grows based on research inputs (cognitive labor and experiment compute).
-4.  **Software Progress**: The rate of "software progress" is no longer a direct output of a production function.
-Instead, it is derived from the growth of the research stock, modeling progress as the rate of *improvement relative to* the existing knowledge base.
+4.  **Software Progress**: The rate of "software progress" is dynamically derived from the growth of the research stock, modeling progress as the rate of *improvement relative to* the existing knowledge base.
 5.  **Automation Feedback Loop**: As cumulative AI progress (`P`) accumulates, it enables greater automation of cognitive tasks.
 This increased automation, in turn, amplifies the effective labor input, which accelerates the growth of both research stock and overall progress.
 6.  **Integration**: The model integrates the instantaneous rates over time to calculate the two core state variables: cumulative AI progress (`P`) and cumulative research stock (`RS`).

-The model's dynamics are governed by a set of parameters that define the relationships between its components.
-These parameters can be estimated by constraining the model to match certain "anchor points"—plausible real-world observations or expert judgments.
+The model includes extensive numerical safeguards and robust parameter estimation capabilities to ensure stable computation across a wide range of parameter values and scenarios.

 ## 2. Core Components and Equations